-(a) Compliance with IFRS
+(a) Compliance with IFRS and HKCO

-The consolidated financial statements of the Group have been prepared in accordance with International Financial Reporting Standards ("IFRSs").
+The consolidated financial statements of the Group have been prepared in accordance with International Financial Reporting Standards ("IFRSs") and disclosure requirements of the Hong Kong Companies Ordinance (Cap.
+622) ("HKCO").

 (b) Historical cost convention